astrotime/timenomad_app/collections/_posts/2019-07-05-gemstones-jewellery-sacred-geometry-circle.md

 ## Black Onyx — the warrior inside

 Onyx connects its wearer to the powers of the Underworld and activates deep resting on the sacred energies of Earth.
-Known as the stone of the root chakra, black onyx shines its black light with deep woofing intensity and empowers the wearer in times when challenge and focus is paramount to ultimate success.
+Known as the stone of the root chakra, black onyx shines its black light with deep woofing intensity and empowers the wearer during times when challenge and focus is paramount to ultimate success.

 <div class="container post-pullout-box dark">
   <div class="row">